zzicarus/zzicarus.github.io/docs/CS/OS/Ch9_VirtualMemory.md

 >[!note]
 >
->the minimum number of frames per process is defined by the architecture, the maximum number is defined by the amount of available physical memory
+>**the minimum number of frames per process is defined by the architecture**, the maximum number is defined by the amount of available physical memory

 - fixed allocation
 	- 比例分配